IDEMSInternational/open-app-builder/.github/ISSUE_TEMPLATE/other-issues.md

 ---

 **Details**
-Please describe the issue below.
+_Please describe the issue below._

 **Screenshots and videos**
-If applicable, add screenshots or videos to help explain your problem.
+_If applicable, add screenshots or videos to help explain your issue._